Blokz101/Obsidian-Vault/Journal/Wednesday Jun 1st, 2022.md

 \[*04:32:48 pm*\] [[Oma's knife sheath]] Before I printed another sheath I wanted to try the old print one last time.
 After using a knife to leverage the sheath lock out I was able to grind down the sheath and lock.
 They now work smoothly so theres no more printing needed.

-\[*05:40:15 pm*\] [[Motor characterization graph]] Just finished designing the motor winch part.
+\[*05:40:15 pm*\] [[Motor characterization experiment]] Just finished designing the motor winch part.
 I have a concern that it will be too short and not be able to store enough rope to suit the experiment, but I will address that issue if it arrises.
 It is printing right now.

 \[*05:48:21 pm*\] Im out for the day